Canadian judge denies bail for fashion mogul Peter Nygard

-WINNIPEG, Manitoba (AP) - A judge on Friday denied bail to Canadian fashion mogul Peter Nygard, who was arrested last month on U.S. charges that alleging he sexually abused women and girls he lured with promises of opportunities in fashion and modeling over the last 25 years.
+WINNIPEG, Manitoba (AP) - A judge on Friday denied bail to Canadian fashion mogul Peter Nygard, who was arrested in December on U.S. charges that alleging he sexually abused women and girls he lured with promises of opportunities in fashion and modeling over the last 25 years.

 That means Nygard, 79, will await his extradition hearings in jail.
 Nygard was arrested in December in Winnipeg and faces nine counts in the Southern District of New York.